 Welcome back friend to Part 3 of my PCOS Series!
-If you haven’t already read Part 1: Intro to PCOS and Part 2: 3 Categories of PCOS then make sure you click the links and get familiar with the most common female hormonal imbalance in North America.
+If you haven’t already read Part 1: Intro to PCOS and Part 2: 3 Categories of PCOS then make sure you click the links and get familiar with the most common hormonal imbalance in folks who menstruate in North America.

 A Quick Note:

 I will be focusing most of the following sections on Type 1 PCOS as it has the strongest link to proper nutrient intake.
 I will offer a couple simple recommendations for Types 2 and 3, but working with someone knowledgable on these causes is always your best bet.

 A good rule of thumb is that for Type 2 you would want to follow an adrenal fatigue protocol and support with stress management, adequate nutrition if undernourished, and decreased exercise if it is contributing to stress.